Konongo, Ghana: Education

-In December 2017, over 100 students of the Konongo-Odumase Senior High School (SHS) were displaced after a huge fire engulfed the school's boys’ dormitory on Saturday night.
+In December 2017, over 100 students of the Konongo-Odumase Senior High School (SHS) were displaced after a huge fire engulfed the school's boys' dormitory on Saturday night.

 Notable people

-Professional footballer Sulley Muntari was born and raised in the town, as was percussionist Rebop Kwaku Baah.
+Professional footballer Sulley Muntari,Mohammed Rabiu,Black Sherif were born and raised in the town, as was percussionist Rebop Kwaku Baah.

 Some prominent lawyers from Konongo include: Maxwell Opoku-Agyemang Esq, a senior lecturer and acting Director of the Ghana of the Ghana School of Law, Kwame Anyimadu-Antwi current Member of Parliament of Asante Akyem Central Constituency, S.K Boafo Esq, a private legal practitioner and politician, *Richard Adu Darko Esq*, a private legal practitioner, politician and entrepreneur.
 Prominent geographer, Hanson Frimpong-Nyantakyi and trade economist, Eugene Bempong Nyantakyi of the World Bank and African Development Bank are from this town.